 For most tourists though, I would say that it makes sense to travel as foot passengers, and then hire a car in Andros on arrival.
 This way, you save the cost of a ticket for the car, which if memory serves me correctly, was around 40 Euro one way.

 You should also note, that your insurance may not cover you on ferry crossings for cars hired in Athens.
 In some cases, their terms and conditions may state you can't take the car on a ferry at all.

 If you plan to continue on to another island in the Cyclades, again I would suggest traveling as foot passengers and hiring another car at the next destination.

 How to get to Andros from Mykonos

 Andros and Mykonos are very well connected.
 All the ferries mentioned above continue to Mykonos.
 They take anywhere from 1 hour 15 minutes to 2.5 hours to reach the popular island.
 On the way, they first stop at Tinos, another of our favourite Greek islands.

 If you have spent a few days in cosmopolitan Mykonos and want something more relaxed, definitely look into Andros.
 Again, you can check all these out on Ferryhopper.

 Getting from Andros to more Greek islands

 Apart from Mykonos and Tinos, Andros has connections with several other islands.
 You can easily continue your Greek island-hopping adventure and go to Paros or Naxos.
-On every Thursday, there is also a direct connection with Syros.

 Do you have any questions about getting to Andros from Athens?
 Leave a comment below and I'll do my best to answer!